When it comes to knowing your HIV status, sooner is better.

 HIV Counseling, Testing & Outreach

 City of Austin Health and Human Services Sexually Transmitted Disease (STD) Program offers screenings for various sexually transmitted infections (STI), including the HIV virus.
-It also conducts prevention and outreach using Protocol Based Counseling.
+It also conducts targeted outreach and testing.

 Human Papillomavirus (HPV)